d3vcloud/extensify/README.md

 ### Server

 1. Create a db called `extensifydb` and a new branch called `shadow` on PlanetScale.
-2. Copy .env.example to .env and fill in DATABASE_URL and SHADOW_DATABASE_URL (You will get them from PlanetScale dashboard.
-Keep in mind you will need two connection strings, since Prisma needs a shadow branch.
-See **known issue #1**).
+2. Copy .env.example to .env and fill in DATABASE_URL (You will get it from PlanetScale dashboard) and PORT variable.
-3. Also fill in PORT variable.

 ### Monorepo